 You may need to fast for 9-12 hours before this test; only water is permitted.
 Follow any instructions you are given.

-Low-density lipoprotein particle (LDL particle or LDL-P) testing evaluates LDL particles according to their number, size, density, and/or electrical charge.
-It may provide useful information for assessing cardiac risk in people who have a personal or family history of heart disease at a young age, especially if their total cholesterol and LDL cholesterol (LDL-C) values are not significantly elevated.
+Low-density lipoprotein particle (LDL particle or LDL-P) testing evaluates LDL particles according to their concentration in the blood.
+It may provide useful information for assessing your cardiac risk if you have a personal or family history of heart disease at a young age, especially if your total cholesterol and LDL cholesterol (LDL-C) values are not significantly elevated.

 Although it is not generally recommended as a screening test, a few healthcare providers are ordering LDL-P along with a battery of other cardiac risk tests when they are attempting to determine someone's overall risk of developing CVD.

 LDL-P test results are typically reported according to the testing method the laboratory uses.
 The report will usually include results for your total cholesterol, LDL-C and LDL-P. Additional values might include very low-density lipoprotein (VLDL), intermediate-density lipoprotein (IDL), LDL-C and/or HDL cholesterol, particle and size.
 Since different lab methods separate the subclasses based on different physical properties (particle number, size, density, and/or electrical charge), results cannot be directly compared between methods or laboratories.

 In general, the result is interpreted within the framework of a lipid profile and its associated risk.
 If you have an increased LDL-P, this finding will add to your risk of developing cardiovascular disease above and beyond the risk associated with LDL cholesterol.